vshjxyz/better-zoo-server/README.md

 aws_default_region = eu-west-1
 ```

-Then when from the `terraform` folder you can use `./scripts/terraform_plan.sh` to create a precise updating plan and `./scripts/terraform_apply.sh` to apply it.
+Then from the `terraform` folder you can launch `./scripts/terraform_plan.sh` to create a precise updating plan and `./scripts/terraform_apply.sh` to apply it (that will create an aws IAM user, an access key, an s3 bucket and an heroku node).